 As part of obtaining reasonable assurance about whether the Lauderdale County Board of Education's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
-However, we noted certain additional matters that we have reported to the management of the Lauderdale County Board of Education in the Schedule of State and Local Compliance and Other Findings.
+However, we noted a certain matter that we reported to management of the Lauderdale County Board of Education in the Schedule of State and Local Compliance and Other Findings.

-Lauderdale County Board of Education's Response to Finding
+Lauderdale County Board of Education's Response to Findings

-The Lauderdale County Board of Education's response to the finding identified in our audit is described in the accompanying Auditee Response.
+The Lauderdale County Board of Education's response to the findings identified in our audit are described in the accompanying Auditee Response/Corrective Action Plan.
 The Lauderdale County Board of Education's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.